The yrCSS is glad to bring to you the 7th edition of the CCS Warm Up!

-Steven H. Strogatz is a Jacob Gould Schurman Professor in College of Arts and Sciences of Cornell University.
-He is an applied mathematician who works in the areas of nonlinear dynamics and complex systems, often on topics inspired by the curiosities of everyday life.
+Steven H. Strogatz is the Jacob Gould Schurman Professor of Applied Mathematics at Cornell University.
+He works in the areas of nonlinear dynamics and complex systems, often on topics inspired by the curiosities of everyday life.
 He loves finding math in places where you’d least expect it—and then using it to illuminate life’s mysteries, big and small.
-He received numerous awards, among the latest are Stephen H. Weiss Presidential Fellowship – Cornell’s highest teaching prize, and George Pólya Prize for Mathematical Exposition.
-Beside research his popular science articles appear in the New York Times, Wired, Quanta and in many more magazines, and his recent book, Infinite Powers, became the New York Times bestseller.
+He has received numerous awards, among the latest are the Stephen H. Weiss Presidential Fellowship — Cornell’s highest teaching prize — and the George Pólya Prize for Mathematical Exposition.
+Besides research, his popular science articles have appeared in the New York Times, Wired, Quanta and in many other magazines, and his recent book, Infinite Powers, became a New York Times bestseller.

 Massimo Stella is an independent consulting expert in Complex Systems, founder of Complex Science Consulting.
 He graduated cum laude in Physics at University of Salento, Italy, and has an integrated Master of Science and a PhD in Complex Systems Simulation from the University of Southampton, UK.
 He is also alumnus of the Santa Fe Institute and Member of the Institute of Physics.